Lane County using unique method to address housing issues

 WICHITA, Kan.
 (KSNW) — There has been a push in Lane County to build more homes, and the Lane County Community Foundation has an interesting way of achieving that goal.

-The foundation and the “Dighton Builds The Future” initiative is fundraising for the efforts with a $70,000 match from the Patterson Family Foundation.
+The foundation and the “Dighton Builds The Future” initiative are fundraising for the efforts with a $70,000 match from the Patterson Family Foundation.

-Logan Campbell, the executive director for the Lane County Community Foundation, said housing has always been an issue, but now they are losing teacher and workers because of it.
+Logan Campbell, the executive director for the Lane County Community Foundation, said housing has always been an issue, but now, they are losing teachers and workers because of it.

 The method for solving the housing issue?
 If you build it, they will come, Campbell said.